 - Consult Public Records: Local government or county offices may have partial information for your case.

-Yes, property tax protest experts, after extensive research, share a detailed guide to prepare a DIY evidence report to strengthen your case.
+Yes, property tax protest experts, like Bezit, provide detailed market research for free to strengthen your case.
 In non-disclosure states, their expertise ensures you pay fair property taxes or potentially secure a reduction.